St Andrews New Course

 Golf Course Review

 St Andrews New Course is touted as the oldest ‘New Course’ in the world.
 An out and back traditional links routing makes its way to the Eden Estuary before returning back to town.
-The New Course is flanked by the third championship course at St Andrews, The Jubilee, on its east side.
+The course is flanked by the third championship course at St Andrews, The Jubilee, on its east side.

 St Andrews New Course History